 Topless beach going wasn't really my thing.
 In the 2 years I lived in France, I never freed the twins at the beach.
 I am a strong believer in selective viewing and congratulations to all who have ever been selected.
 I was never comfortable flaunting the girls.
 It’s just too wide a net to cast.

 In spite of my selective viewing policy, I started having second thoughts about not trying this Riviera cliché.
-Plus, missing out on anything fun is against my religion and skinny dipping runs in my family.
+My time on the Cote d' Azur was coming to an end and missing out on anything fun is against my religion.
 A ceremonial departure flash on the Med wouldn’t be totally out of character.

 As I put together a plan for my big day, it made me think of something Cindy Crawford told me.
 Yes, I said Cindy Crawford.
 When I was in college, I had the chance to meet Cindy Crawford at Lenox Mall in Atlanta.
-Super models were huge in the 90s and she was my favorite.
 When it was my turn to speak with her, I only asked one question, “Why did you pose for Playboy?”
 She didn't hesitate.
 She told me that she did it so she could show it to her grandchildren and remind herself of this time in her life when she is 90.
 That little nugget of wisdom somehow made perfect sense to me.